awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

 ### Local Cache

 The CSI Driver allows you to configure an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) or a [generic ephemeral volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes) as a local cache.
-The CSI Drivers mounts the provided cache volume to the Mountpoint Pod, and configures Mountpoint to use that volume as local cache.
+The CSI Driver mounts the provided cache volume to the Mountpoint Pod and configures Mountpoint to use that volume as local cache.

 See [Mountpoint's documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md#local-cache) for more details about local cache.